 Figure 5.
 To learn more about the catchment that contains your farm site, uncheck the Hydrologic Units menu item.
 Click anywhere inside the orange catchment boundary that surrounds your farm site (Geocache site) to bring up the pop-up information box.
-The title at the top of the box is the name or number of the catchment, and the box also contains the catchment area.
+The feature ID is the number of the catchment, and the box also contains the catchment area.
 (Screenshot © 2012 Google Earth).